nTh0rn/nth0rn.github.io/content/articles/pseudokude.md

 ```
 FUNCTION update_cand(cell)
-    FOR each coordinate in the cell's area of effect
+    FOR each empty coordinate in the cell's area of effect
-        IF coordinate is empty
         CLEAR coordinate's candidates
         APPEND all free digits to the coordinate's candidates
         IF coordinate has only 1 candidate THEN
             SET coordinate's digit to that candidate
             update_cand(coordinate)
-            END IF
         END IF
     END FOR
 END FUNCTION